zac-garby/zac-garby.github.io/content/posts/the-calculated-typer/_index.md

 ### Abstract

-We present a calculational approach to the design of type checkers, showing how they can be derived from behaviour specifications using equational reasoning.
+We present a calculational approach to the design of type checkers, showing how they can be derived from behavioural specifications using equational reasoning.
 In addition, we show how the calculations can be simplified by taking an algebraic approach based on fold fusion, and further improved by taking a constraint-based approach to solving and composing fusion